Application Materials Guidelines

 International students from a non-English-speaking nation must submit an English proficiency exam score.
 The TOEFL or IELTS can be waived for students who attended a school for a minimum of four years where the primary language of instruction was English.
 Test scores must be sent to Syracuse University from ETS.
-The code for the TOEFL exams is Syracuse University 2823.

 One set of official transcripts is required from every college and/or university where undergraduate coursework was completed toward a degree.
 Unofficial transcripts are allowed at time of application, but official transcripts will be required for official matriculation into the program.

 Official or notarized translations are required for transcripts in other languages.

 Students from outside the U.S. must complete a degree comparable to the four-year U.S. undergraduate degree to be eligible for the MPA and MAIR programs.
 The PAIA Department will also accept a WES credential evaluation report stipulating that a three-year degree completed elsewhere is equivalent to a four-year U.S. bachelor’s degree.

 I've taken undergraduate- and graduate-level courses at a number of schools.
 Which transcripts am I required to submit?